Gamedev portfolio

 Lyrestruck

 Lyrestruck is my main solo project, inspired by games like Metroid, Castlevania: Aria of Sorrow and Undertale.
-It is a 2D platformer Metroidvania set in a forest setting, and follows Irina in a gauntlet of challenges.
+It is a 2D platformer Metroidvania built on music, atmosphere, and Irina’s challenges in and below Lyrestruck forest.

 Mega Met

-This is likely my most well-known game at the moment, currently half-way through development.
-It is a Mega Man fangame, featuring an altered version of Mega Man that can hide under a shield.
+This is likely my most well-known game at the moment, on its way to a 2026 release.
+It is a Mega Man fan game, featuring an altered version of Mega Man that can hide under a shield.
 The game utilizes this mechanic not only to let the player avoid damage, but is also used to deflect shots at other enemies, as well as locks to open doors.

-Aside from being the director, I take care of the graphics and have made a few of the levels.
+Aside from being the director, I take care of most of the graphics and have made half of the levels.
 Shown is the intro stage, teaching the main mechanics.

-A (now very old) demo was featured in the 2021 edition of SAGE
+A (now very old) demo was featured in the 2021 edition of SAGE, with a new demo coming this year.

 Make a Good Mega Man Level Contests